 Click on the link below to register.

 Webinars for Purchase

 The Academy provides its webinars on Adoption and ART law for purchase.
-To see the available webinars click: Webinars on ART and Adoption.
+To learn about our upcoming webinar and to register, click here.
+To see a list of all available webinars click: Webinars on ART and Adoption.

 Questions about AAARTA or the Conference?
 Contact Executive Administrator Jennie Sullivan at (317) 407-8422 or email@example.com.